 NATURE OF OPERATIONS The Penn Mutual Life Insurance Company ("PML") and its subsidiaries (collectively, "the Company") offer a wide range of insurance and investment products including life insurance, annuities, and investment products, as well as advisory services.
 PML, a Pennsylvania domiciled mutual life insurance company, concentrates primarily on the sale of individual life insurance and annuity products.
 PML and its wholly owned life insurance subsidiary, The Penn Insurance and Annuity Company ("PIA"), primarily market traditional whole life, term life, fixed universal life, indexed universal life, variable universal life, immediate annuity and fixed and variable deferred annuity products through a network of career and independent financial professionals.
 PML is licensed to sell its products in forty-nine states and the District of Columbia.
 In addition, the Company offers a variety of investment products and advisory services through its non-insurance subsidiaries (principally broker/dealer and investment advisory subsidiaries).
 PIA is domiciled in Delaware and is licensed to sell its products in forty-nine states and the District of Columbia.
-Vantis Life Insurance Company ("Vantis"), is a direct writer of individual tax deferred annuities, ordinary and group life insurance, and credit insurance.
-Domiciled in Connecticut, the Company is licensed to sell its products in forty-nine states and the District of Columbia.
-The Penn Insurance and Annuity Company of New York ("PIANY") is domiciled in New York and licensed to sell its products in that state.
-Janney Montgomery Scott LLC ("JMS"), a wholly owned subsidiary of the Company and a broker-dealer registered with the Securities Exchange Commission ("SEC"), engages in a broad range of activities in the private wealth management, equity, and fixed income capital markets.
+Vantis Life Insurance Company ("Vantis"), is a direct writer of individual annuities.
+Domiciled in Connecticut, Vantis is licensed to sell its products in forty-nine states and the District of Columbia.
+The Penn Insurance and Annuity Company of New York ("PIANY") is a direct writer of individual annuities and ordinary life insurance.
+Domiciled in New York, PIANY is licensed to sell its products in that state.
+Janney Montgomery Scott LLC ("JMS"), a wholly owned subsidiary of the Company and a dual-registered broker-dealer (registered with the Securities Exchange Commission ("SEC")) and registered investment advisor (registered with the Financial Industry Regulatory Authority ("FINRA")), engages in a broad range of activities in the private wealth management, equity and fixed income capital markets.
+Hornor, Townsend & Kent, LLC ("HTK"), a wholly-owned subsidiary of the Company and a dual-registered broker-dealer (registered with the SEC) and registered investment advisor (registered with FINRA), selects, trains and supervises personnel of the Company and independent registered representatives in connection with the sale of registered products.
+Penn Mutual Asset Management, LLC ("PMAM"), a wholly-owned subsidiary of the Company, registered with the SEC, serves as an investment adviser to a number of affiliated funds and accounts.
+PMAM also offers private fund investment vehicles to its clients.
+1847 Insurance Captive, LLC ("1847"), a wholly-owned subsidiary of the Company provides Fidelity Bond, Cyber and Medical Stop Loss insurance coverages to the Company and its affiliates.